 In "Lunar Ellipse", Jennifer uses the shards of glass from the shattered skylight to kill Kali.
 The skylight was made of an opaque (or at least very dirty) glass.
 But the shards are all perfectly clear.

 The Scrappy: Kate in Season 1, due to her rather psychotic behaviour.
 In the next season, Matt was given the distinction; see Die for Our Ship above.
-Cora picked up the role in season three due to her incredibly ambiguous backstory and the fact that most of her behavior is identical to Derek when he's in one of his worse moods.
+Cora picked up the role in Season 3 due to her incredibly ambiguous backstory and the fact that most of her behaviour is identical to Derek when he's in one of his worst moods.
+And now in the latter half of Season 3, Suspiciously Similar Substitute Malia appears to be picking it up as well.

 Also, Erica would have survived had Gage Golightly not left the show, so it was more the writers being forced to justify the character's disappearance and wrap up the plot line she was involved in.